tyt2y3/tyt2y3/README.md

 ### Sponsorship

 My personal [GitHub Sponsor](https://github.com/sponsors/tyt2y3) profile is up!
 You can sponsor my journey in search of a sustainable open source model.
-In return, you will have access to my personal unpublished journal.
 And probably we can have some good talks on Computer Science and Philosophy.